lebrunthibault/lebrunthibault.github.io/content/post/backend development/software-development-principles.md

 - String arguments for external library calls (use enums or class constants if possible)
 - Coding conventions (e.g., the env file is called .env)

-### Where are configuration literals allowed
+### In service code In service code Where are configuration literals allowed

 - Environment (.env) for environment dependent variables and sensitive data
 - Configuration files (json, yaml ..) for global configuration variable as to centralize them and change them easily
-- Enumerations
-  - They are great and should be used extensively whenever multiple literals can be grouped together.
+- Enumerations: They are great and should be used extensively whenever multiple literals can be grouped together.
-  - They can also be stored to store more complex data than an object and in this case getters should be added to the enum class.
-  - They can be used with database columns.
 - Class constants :
   - Private constants only accessed by the class can be useful.
   - Downsides :
     - Public class constants break encapsulation and expose internals of a class
     - Using them with inheritance can be confusing
     - Don't necessarily play well with interfaces
-    - Configuration data is spread over many files, and it's better to keep configuration away from logic
+- Config objects : they are very useful as soon as we pay attention to not break module cohesion by tearing away config values belonging to a module / class.

-## Logic and knowledge
+## Logic, knowledge and intent

+- pure knowledge duplication is terrible and should be avoided at all costs.
-- duplication is present when different part of a system know about the internal of other parts.
+- Duplication is subtly present when different part of a system know about the internal of other parts.
-  It's called implicit knowledge and is closely related to [Decoupling](#decoupling)
+  It's called implicit knowledge and is closely related to [Decoupling](#decoupling).
+- Ideally modules and classes should be self contained and not little to nothing about other system parts or the system as a whole.
-- Design patterns help greatly to reduce coupling between components.
+- Design patterns and composition help greatly reduce coupling between components.
-- Composition over inheritance is another way to reduce it.
-- Setting up a layered architecture like Domain Driven Design helps too.
+- At the codebase level, setting up a layered architecture like Domain Driven Design will efficiently reduce components coupling at the global level.

 # Decoupling